 The IPPW-2019 received 270 abstract submissions from over 250 presenting authors, which represents a very large increase compared to previous IPPW events.

-However, we are limited to 230 seats at the IPPW-2019 venue, so we have decided that at this point we are inviting registration only from presenting authors of accepted abstracts, and some others who have been specifically invited by the IPPW organising committee (invited speakers, sponsors, session convenors and similar categories).
-These individuals should receive, on 5th April, instructions on how to register for the conference, and a password to allow registration.
-Please follow the instructions given in that email to confirm your attendance by the 16th April.
+However, we are limited to 230 seats at the IPPW-2019 venue, so it was decided to invite registration only from presenting authors of accepted abstracts, and some others who have been specifically invited by the IPPW organising committee (invited speakers, sponsors, session convenors and similar categories).
+We also ran a waitlist for additional interest but allocated remaining places to individuals in this list in late April.
+The workshop is now at capacity.
+For any queries email us at email@example.com.

 Thank you for your understanding and patience.

 For those who have already received instructions on how to register, or those booking tours or other options, the registration page can be accessed using this link: https://www.oxforduniversitystores.co.uk/conferences-and-events/physics/events/international-planetary-probe-workshop-2019-ippw2019.

 Local Organising Committee